For Parents

 Average Score

-Your child’s running average across every subject — against their target, and against their class.
+Your child’s running average across every subject — against their target, and against their class once enough learners in their year have taken the same exam.

 Confidence